hbz/lobid-blog/_drafts/skohub-pubsub.md

 # Outlook

 We currently consider PubSub the least mature component of SkoHub.
 In the future, we would like to validate incoming Linked Data Notifications against a JSON schema that should be specific enough to ensure a consistent experience when viewing them e.g. in Mastodon but flexible enough to support additional use cases.
-We would also like to support additional ActivityPub activities such as [`Create`](https://www.w3.org/TR/activitypub/#create-activity-inbox) and [`Announce`](https://www.w3.org/TR/activitypub/#announce-activity-inbox) in order to enable use cases such as [mentioning a SkoHub concept on Mastodon](https://github.com/hbz/skohub-pubsub/issues/37).
+We would also like to support [ActivityPub on the publication side](https://github.com/hbz/skohub-pubsub/issues/38) and [`Announce`](https://www.w3.org/TR/activitypub/#announce-activity-inbox) activities in order to enable use cases such as [mentioning a SkoHub concept on Mastodon](https://github.com/hbz/skohub-pubsub/issues/37).
 We would really value your input on this!